AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

    - REMOVE_DUPLICATES=true : gets rid of any found duplicated regions

 # Quality Control Again
-So PoPoolatiom has this step where they want to check and see if everything if fine and dandy.
+So PoPoolation2 has this step where they want to check and see if everything is fine and dandy.
 Paul said he's pretty sure this is redundant.
 I probably agree with him.
+I guess, maybe, I don't know.

 The script is: